technicallyawriter/portfolio-docs/content/_index.md

 bookTOC: false
 ---

-# Parker Jones | Tech writer
+# N. Parker Jones

-_Clear communication over jumbled jargon_

-IMG PLACEHOLDER
+Experienced tech writer (6+ years) with an emphasis on docs-as-code processes, Agile methodology, and clear communication over jumbled jargon.

 {{< columns >}}
 ## Docs-as-code

-Experienced tech writer who values modern approaches and tooling.

-* Git/GitHub
-* MadCap Flare
-* Vale
-* Jira
-* Hugo
+Tech writing is most effective when its processes value modern tooling, content reuse, collaborative reviews, and document testability.
+Make this longer so it looks good...

 <--->